Hatfield Scholarship 2026 | Application Process

 Scholarship Summary

-- Level of Study: Masters
+• Level of Study: Masters

-- Institution: Durham University
+• Institution: Durham University

-- Courses Offered: Eligible courses are those based in a department within the Science Faculty, plus the Master of Science programs offered by the Department of Archaeology: Bioarchaeology, Forensic Archaeology and Anthropology, and Human Bioarchaeology and Palaeopathology; and the following from Geography: MSc in Climate, Risk and Society and MSc in Environmental Hazards and Risks.
+• Courses Offered: Eligible courses are those based in a department within the Science Faculty, plus the Master of Science programs offered by the Department of Archaeology: Bioarchaeology, Forensic Archaeology and Anthropology, and Human Bioarchaeology and Palaeopathology; and the following from Geography: MSc in Climate, Risk, and Society and MSc in Environmental Hazards and Risks.

-- Study in: UK
+• Study Destination: UK

-- Deadline: Ongoing
+• Deadline: Ongoing

 Scholarship Coverage